 Many involved in organizing events like these suggest we need women in STEM initiatives to make up for the constant discrimination they face in technical fields.
 These ideas seem to be conventional wisdom, but no panelist at RMU pointed to examples where they faced explicit sexism in their career.

 “I’ve been very fortunate to have male colleagues who almost always respect and support me,” Stigum said.

 If discrimination truly was a huge barrier to women trying to enter STEM fields, surely most panelists would have grueling stories about their victimization at the hands of a patriarchal industry — but the gender gap in STEM being attributed to discrimination is a complete distortion.

-A 2016 study from the University of Glasgow that examined Scandinavia, the most progressive region in the world, suggested there are elements to the gender gap in STEM unrelated to women’s opportunity to pursue those fields.
+A 2016 study from the University of Glasgow that examined Scandinavia, the most progressive region in the world, suggested women’s lack of interest is to blame for the gender gap in STEM — not lack of opportunities.
 This leaves STEM fields much more male-dominated in well-developed countries than in countries like Algeria and Indonesia, where nearly half of all engineers are women.